Yokeshthirumoorthi/postgres-wisconsin-benchmark/README.md

 Implementation of [Wisconsin Benchmark: Past, present and future](http://jimgray.azurewebsites.net/benchmarkhandbook/chapter4.pdf) using postgres database.

 #### Work Description
-I have written nodejs scripts to generate data for benchmarking Postgres database based on the Wisconsin Benchmark specification as described in the paper.
-The data generation code creates tables and loads the required data directly into these tables.
-Also, loaded a small amount of data into the system.
+This project provides nodejs scripts to generate data for benchmarking Postgres database based on the Wisconsin Benchmark specification as described in the [paper]((http://jimgray.azurewebsites.net/benchmarkhandbook/chapter4.pdf)).

+To acheive this, initially a node project is setup and add node-postgres npm dependency package. node-postgres package is used to connect js client to PostgreSQL serve.
+In js, generate data for each column, bound to the schema constraints and the rules defined in the paper.
+Finally merge all the column arrays based on index to generate tuples/dataset.
+Map this dataset in-memory and insert each tuple into the database sequentially.

+After all the rows are inserted, do a select query and save the output to a file.

 #### Sample Data
 Sample data generated using code generator is available [here](https://github.com/Yokeshthirumoorthi/postgres-wisconsin-benchmark/blob/master/sampledata.json)